 Who is Jessica Brittani?

 I am Jessica Brittani, a mindfulness mentor.
-I guide students with tips and tricks on mindfulness, mindset and movement.
+I guide students with tips and tricks for mindfulness, mindset and movement.

-I was a preschool teacher and worked for many years as an after-school teacher in elementary schools.
-I’ve has traveled to Thailand and India to teach English as a second language as a volunteer.
+I was a preschool teacher and worked many years as an after-school teacher in elementary schools.
+I have also traveled to Thailand and India where I volunteered to help teach English to locals.

-In my teacher times, I experienced many child breakdowns because mom/dad said they were picking them up at 3pm and it is now 3:01, they forgot their lunch in the classroom, and many more reasons children’s lives coming crashing down on them.
+In my days as a teacher, I experienced many children breakdown because mom or dad were late picking up the child, even if it was only by a few minutes.
+Children forgetting their lunch in the classroom was another earth-shattering moment.
+I have an endless list of reasons children’s lives came crashing down on them.
 Breathing exercises was my go-to for these moments and it’s incredible how well it worked.

-For years I used mindfulness exercises in the classrooms and saw the amazing benefits which how Calm & Colorful was created.
+For years I used mindfulness exercises in the classrooms and saw the amazing benefits, this is why I created Calm & Colorful.

 July 2018, I published an interactive coloring book that teaches children breathing exercises called Breathe In Color.